learnapollo/learnapollo/content/tutorial-react/react-02.md

 ## Goal

 The **goal** of this exercise is to display information on your very own trainer node.
-With will learn how to use the Apollo Client to send queries that fetch data from a GraphQL server.
+With will learn how to use Apollo Client to send queries that fetch data from a GraphQL server.
 Furthermore, we will explore how to use the Redux DevTools in combination with Apollo.

 ## Introduction